8 Inspiring Restaurant Menu Designs

 When it comes to inspired design, Daechung Park Cafe hits their menu out of the park.
 Part of what makes this menu stand out is that its part of a seriously cohesive design strategy.

-Their menu, coasters, cups, napkins, typography, and logo all play with beveled edges, which is the de-facto distinguishing feature of cafe’s interior.
+Their menu, coasters, cups, napkins, typography, and logo all play with beveled edges, which is the de-facto distinguishing feature of the cafe’s interior.
 Together, it adds up to a thoughtfully-crafted, unique identity that’s consistently referenced at every major guest touchpoint.

 Winner: quick-service juice bar menu

 Hüngry Beast’s menu takes the cake for this category.
 This casual spot uses organic ingredients to create high-quality, healthy snacks and fresh-pressed juice, which certainly inspired their menu’s design.

 Their visual identity features a lot of neutral space, with a tasteful splash of color to represent their no-nonsense, natural juices.
 A clean color palette and layout, paired with a strong, easy-to-read font results in a menu design that’s as fresh as the ingredients they use.